rust-lang/rust-by-example/src/fn/methods.md

 }

 impl Rectangle {
-    // This is an instance method
+    // This is a method
     // `&self` is sugar for `self: &Self`, where `Self` is the type of the
     // caller object.
 In this case `Self` = `Rectangle` fn area(&self) -> f64 {